mweiden/record_linker/README.md

 - `hash_documents` can process ~1 GiB of files / sec
 - `dedup_hashes` can process hash files at ~275k rows / sec

 At 1 GiB/s, the bottleneck is IO from the SSD in `hash_documents`.
-The path to scaling this will be to increase IO either by reducing document size or increasing bandwidth.
+The path to scaling this will be to increase IO either by reducing document size (compression) or increasing bandwidth.

-#### Hypothetical scenario for 1PB of documents
+#### Hypothetical scenario for 1PiB of documents

 Back of the envelope inputs/assumptions:
 - Estimated number of files: `2.2e9`